electricbookworks/howbooksaremade/episodes/going-digital-at-hyperspeed.md

 Yeah.

 **Raghunandan Malik**  9:41
 Plus, I think that also gives … I don't know if you've ever seen this, that among coders, there's this strong sense of a meritocratic community.
 They strongly believe, or they will only go to people who at least understand.
-Who they look as one of their own.
+Who they look to as one of their own.
 As somebody who they can look up to.
 So if you are to actually lead a technology company, or at least an information technology in our case, then you will need to understand the technological problem that they may potentially face, and it's great for them to have somebody who they can look up to.

 **Arthur Attwell**  10:16
 Sure.
 It makes an immense difference.